-Annually reported data on riverine and directs inputs are quality assured and approved by national data reporters and data assurers.
-Assessment dataset for 1995-2021 based on the reported data was established after expert reviewing and filling data gaps in.
-Riverine data is flow normalized for individual rivers.
+Annually reported data on riverine and direct inputs are quality assured and approved by national data reporters and data assurers.
+Assessment dataset for 1995-2022 based on the reported data was established after experts reviewing and filling data gaps in.
+Riverine data are flow normalized for individual rivers.
 Input from unmonitored areas is aggregated and normalized for sub-basins.
-EMEP delivered actual and weather-normalized annual nitrogen deposition data.
+EMEP delivered actual and weathernormalized annual nitrogen deposition data.
 For information about normalization of airborne and flow normalization of waterborne input data, see chapter 10 and annex 6 of PLC guidelines (HELCOM 2022) and Larsen and Svendsen (2021).